JohnRazonado/3rdYear-CVSU-Notes/(COSC 75A) Soft Eng II/Classical Waterfall Model.md

 ## Design
-Transform requirements specified in the SRS document.
-Having structure that's suitable for implentation in some programming language (PL).
+<mark style="background: #FFB8EBA6;">Transform requirements specified in the SRS document</mark>.
+Having structure that's suitable for implementation in some programming language (PL).
 Software architecture is derived from SRS document.
 There's two distinct approaches:

 ### Traditional Design Approach
 - It consist of two different activities